 As witness in a court of appeal

 If a witness has given an affirmation already in the district court, he or she is not required to repeat it in the court of appeal.
 The same affirmation continues to oblige the witness to keep to the truth.

-A witness, an expert or a party who has been heard in the district court may also be heard in a court of appeal by phone or by, for instance, a video conference, if it is possible to reliably assess the credibility of the testimony through this method.
-However, the parties must be given the opportunity to question the person who is being heard.
+A witness, an expert or a party who has already been heard in the district court may be heard in a court of appeal without him or her having to be present in person, in other words by phone or by using video conference, if it is possible to reliably assess the credibility of the testimony through this method.
+The court of appeal decides on which method of hearing will be used.
+However, the parties must be given an opportunity to present questions to the person who is being heard.